PythonCharmers/python-future/docs/dict_object.rst

 Memory-efficiency and alternatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you already have native dictionaries, the downside to wrapping them in a
+If you already have large native dictionaries, the downside to wrapping them in a
 ``dict`` call is that memory is copied (on both Py3 and with
 ``future.builtins.dict``).
 For example::